-Valentine’s Day is approaching, and one of our favorite ways to commemorate the occasion is to curl up at home and watch romantic movies.
+Valentine’s Day is coming up, and one of our favorite ways to celebrate is by watching romantic movies at home.
 There are numerous ways to make a home date night (or a Valentine’s Day celebration with friends) feel as memorable as a lavish evening out.

 Valentine’s Day Movies for kids